bluestatedigital/bsd-developer-docs/bsd-donate-api/README.md

 * Tokenize: N/A
 * Quick_donate_enroll: N/A

-Obfuscated mailing recipient id, which can be retrieved from 'mrid' cookie.
-When passed on as parameter, the api will de-obfuscate the id and embed it to the transaction record.
+Obfuscated mailing recipient ID, which can be retrieved from 'mrid' cookie.
+When passed on as parameter, the API will de-obfuscate the ID and embed it into the transaction record.

-Note: the custom donation page must be in the same domain as the main donation page; otherwise the custom donation would not be able to access the cookie.
+Note: the custom donation page must be on the same domain as the main donation page, otherwise the custom donation page would not be able to access the cookie.

 ---